Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Yes, please click here to be taken to the online bill pay portal: https://champlainwater.azurewebsites.net
+Yes, please click here to be taken to the online bill pay portal: https://champlainwater.azurewebsites.net.
+Please note that there is a fee associated with this service.

 This third party payment portal does not support Internet Explorer.
 In order to make your payment use Google or Fire Fox.Please note that you must have a phone number on file with the office in order to create an account.